HafsaBashir232/hafsabashir-portfolio/README.md

   * can create test cases and checklists and know how and in which situations to use them effectively
   * able to prepare comprehensive bug reports and provide detailed session reports

-__SQL databases__
-  * can write complex requests using subqueries
-  * familiar with the use of aliases and wildcards
-  * know the difference between joins and unions and can use them in queries

-__Python fundamentals__
-  * can write simple functions and algorithms
-  * know when to use for and while
-  * able to comprehend easy codes

 ## Tools